jespino/vim-rebtags/README.rst

 directory.
 It uses the repository directories (:code:`.git`, :code:`.hg`, :code:`_darcs`...) as markers or a :code:`.ctags` configuration file to find where must build the tags file.

+**IMPORTANT NOTE**: Take care with your :code:`.ctags` configuration and the :code:`g:rebtags_extra_arguments` setting to no scan the generated tags file, can enter in an infinite loop.

 Configuration
 -------------